Lutheran World Federation: Largest churches

-Federation officials
+Federation officials and leadership

+The Lutheran World Federation has a dual leadership structure.
+The President serves as the moderator of the Council and the Assembly and as ecclesial leader of the Federation, while the General Secretary is the chief executive officer responsible for its administration and operations.
+According to the LWF Constitution, both serve as chief spokespersons of the Lutheran World Federation.

 President

-The President is the federation's chief official representative and spokesperson.
-The president presides at meetings of the Assembly, Council and Meeting of Officers, and oversees the life and work of the federation in consultation with the General Secretary.
+The president presides at meetings of the Assembly, Council, and Executive Committee, and oversees the life and work of the federation in consultation with the General Secretary.